What Are Key Performance Indicators (KPIs) in general?

 Track billable hours and rates

-Each accountant gets online access to the time tracking platform.
+Each accountant gets online access to the time tracking platform for accountants.
 They just need to fill daily working tasks per client and project or service line.

-According to the experience, daily time for entry is about 6 minutes.
-In order to be more efficient, Time Analytics offer customized template preparation for all users, in the option “My Templates”.
-Simple entry form is presented as follows:
+According to the experience, the daily time for entry is about 6 minutes.
+In order to be more efficient, Time Analytics offers customized template preparation for all users, in the option “My Templates”.
+The simple entry form is presented as follows:

-Besides the detailed report that will be later explained, company admins (partners) get excellent dashboard of total hours, billable hours and movement of time utilization.
-All figures are compared with achievement from last months in order to anticipate the trend of these important KPIs for accounting firm.
+Besides the detailed report that will be later explained, company admins (partners) get an excellent dashboard of total hours, billable hours, and movement of time utilization.
+All figures are compared with achievements from the last months in order to anticipate the trend of these important KPIs for an accounting firm.

 Time utilization measurement

 Accounting firms should set target time utilization rates as one of the basic KPIs.
-Time utilization shows many of their available accountant hours are spent on billable work and how many to non-billable work.
+Time utilization shows how many of the available accountant hours are spent on billable work and how many on non-billable work.
 Billable hours are driver profitability.
-Still, non-billable hours are also important for accounting firm as those are necessary for other relevant activities.
+Still, non-billable hours are also important for an accounting firm as those are necessary for other relevant activities.

 Targeted time utilization rates vary between positions and accountant from accountant.